Dec 292017

 4) A family from Meath that settled in Oregan.
 This is Tree # 17 and is covered in more detail in the Meath Posts page.

 5) Families that settled in Indiana.
-This is Tree # 19 and is covered in more detail in the Indiana Posts page.
+This is Tree # 21 and is covered in more detail in the Indiana Posts page.

 6) Families that settled in Saint Louis, Missouri.
 This is Tree # 22 and is covered in more detail in the St Louis Posts page.

-Brooklyn, Kings and Newark, New Jersey
+7) Families that settled in Brooklyn, Kings and Newark, and New Brunswick, New Jersey such as:

-George (b 1807) and Mary
+• George (b 1805) and Mary

-George (b 1807) and Mary Hade were in Brooklyn, Kings in 1850.
+George (b 1805) and Mary Hade were in Brooklyn, Kings in 1850.
 George was a grocer and they were both born Ireland.
 Mary died in 1857 and in 1860 George was on his own in Newark, New Jersey.
-In 1870, he was still in Newark and had been joined by Elizabeth Hade (b 1800, Ireland).
+In 1870, he was still in Newark and had been joined by Elizabeth Hade (b 1797, Ireland).
 She was single and presumably a sister.
 Both George and Elizabeth died in 1880.

-Peter (b 1803)
+• Peter (b 1803)

 Also in Newark in 1860 was Peter Hade (1803, New Jersey).
 He was a gardener.
 It is possible he is related to George and the place of birth was confused.

-Christopher (b 1834) and Lucy Reynolds
+• Christopher (b 1834) and Lucy Reynolds

-In 1870, a Christopher Hade b 1834 was in South Orange, Essex, New Jersey.
+In 1870, a Christopher Hade b 1834, was in South Orange, Essex, New Jersey.
 By 1880 Christopher had married Lucy Reynolds and was in Newark with their children.
 The 1870 census states he was born New Jersey however in 1880 it says Ireland.
 Their children were:

 • Mary Rose b 1875, NJ

-• Julia A 1877
+• Julia A 1876

 • Mathew J b 1878, d 1885